Identiofi/chatio/README.md

 }
 ```

+Hint: You can use `rand.Intn()` to generate a random number.

 Test your endpoint once again with curl, this time figure it out yourself.

+---
+Unregister
 ---
 Your third task is to create a new endpoint that will allow a user to unregister from the chat.
 The endpoint should be available at `/unregister` and should accept a request in the following format: